IArchi/py-photobooth-simple/readme.md

 **USB dongle must be formated to FAT-32.**

 ## TODO
- - Printer is detected even when turned off
  - Issue with printer driver on linux (works on mac)
  - Add zoom for picamera2 to match gphoto2 zoom at 55mm